tarantool/doc/doc/tooling/tcm/tcm_cluster_management/tcm_supervised_failover.rst

 -   ``failed`` -- an error occurred during the command execution.
     A short error description is shown in the **Reason** field.

-To see the command execution details, click it in the commands list.
+To see the command execution details, click this command in the commands list.